Incentive-Aware Models of Financial Networks: The Proposed Model

-\begin{assumption} We consider a sequence of networks $W(t)$ generated over successive timesteps $t=1, \ldots, T$.
-We assume that (a) $\Gamma(t)=I$ and $\Sigma_i(t)=\Sigma$ for all timesteps, (b) for all $i,j\in[n]$, $M_{ij}(t)$ varies independently according to a Brownian motion with the same parameters for all $(i,j)$, and (c) $\tr\Sigma = 1$. \end{assumption} The first assumption is motivated by the observations in portfolio theory that errors in mean estimation are far more significant than covariance estimation errors~\citep{chopra-2013}.
+The first assumption is motivated by the observations in portfolio theory that errors in mean estimation are far more significant than covariance estimation errors~\citep{chopra-2013}.
 So, accounting for variations in $\Sigma$ may be less important than variations in $M$ (but see Remark~\ref{rem:timevaryingSigma} below).
 The homogeneity of risk aversion was noted in Section~\ref{sec:model}, and this justifies setting $\Gamma=I$.
 The second assumption is common in the literature on pricing models~\citep{geman-2001,bianchi-2013}.
 The third assumption fixes the scale, as discussed above.
-Under these assumptions, we can infer $\Sigma$ (and hence $M(t)$) via a computationally tractable Semidefinite Program (SDP), as shown next.

-\begin{proposition} Finding the maximum likelihood estimator of $\Sigma$ under Assumption~\ref{assume:SDP} is equivalent to the following SDP:
+\begin{proposition} Finding the maximum likelihood estimator of $\Sigma$ under Assumption~\ref{assume:SDP} is equivalent to the following Semidefinite Program (SDP):

 \end{proposition}